 Prior to becoming a public company, we issued 23,579,171 shares of our common stock in a private placement and to our directors and officers.
 In connection with our July 2004 private placement, we entered into a registration rights agreement with Friedman, Billings, Ramsey & Co. on behalf of the holders of common stock issued in the private placement.
 Pursuant to that agreement, we filed a shelf registration statement for the benefit of the holders of these shares of our common stock and the SEC declared it effective in September 2005.
-We have agreed to cause this shelf registration statement to remain effective until the first to occur of (1) the disposition of all shares of common stock sold in the private placement under a registration statement or pursuant to Rule 144, (2) the date on which the shares of common stock sold in the private placement are saleable under Rule 144 (k) under the Securities Act or (3) the date that is two years after the effective date of the shelf registration statement.
+We have agreed to cause this shelf registration statement to remain effective until the first to occur of (1) the disposition of all shares of common stock sold in the private placement are saleable under Rule 144 (k) under the Securities Act or (3) the date that is two years after the effective date of the shelf registration statement.
 Since September 2005, substantially all of the shares sold in the private placement have been freely tradeable.